-During this time, alongside many other community members, I had the good fortune to be involved in a successful activist project against the proposed Highland Mega-Quarry in Dufferin County, ON (2011-2013).
+During the last decade, alongside many other community members, I had the good fortune to be involved in a successful activist project against the proposed Highland Mega-Quarry in Dufferin County, ON (2011-2013).
 I published a related book using the digital publishing platform: issuu.com.
 The book was titled “Landscapes and the Proposed Mega-Quarry” (2011).
 It received 3000 views.
 I sold several copies contributing a portion of the funds to the antiquarry fight.
 An article titled “Landscapes, Photography and a Proposed Mega-Quarry" was published as the Featured Article in the The Canadian Association of Photographic Art magazine, Spring 2012.
 Additionally, Mr. David Tilson, M.P.
 (Dufferin-Caledon) acknowledged the contribution of my photographic work in the Federal, House of Commons Debates, January 2013, Ottawa, ON under the item: “The Environment”.

 As always, I am grateful for the instruction that I received from famous Canadian photographers Freeman Patterson (Order of Canada and of New Brunswick) (Shamper’s Bluff, NB), and André Gallant (St. John, NB).
-Also, on a private basis and by attending workshops regularly, I gained (and continue to gain) invaluable insights about the fine art of photography from professional photographers including Edward Knapp (Gatineau, Quebec), John McQuade (Miksang Contemplative Photography, Toronto, ON), Rob Corrado (CorrVision,Toronto, ON), Ethan Meleg (Midland, ON), Nir Baraket (now deceased), Don Komarechka (Barrie, ON), the National Geographic Society (Washington, D.C.), John Batdorff, Gary Hart, Wayde Carroll, among others.
+Also, on a private basis and by attending workshops regularly, I gained (and continue to gain) invaluable insights about fine art photography from professional photographers including Edward Knapp (Gatineau, Quebec), John McQuade (Miksang Contemplative Photography, Toronto, ON), Rob Corrado (CorrVision,Toronto, ON), Ethan Meleg (Midland, ON), Nir Baraket (now deceased), Don Komarechka (Barrie, ON), the National Geographic Society (Washington, D.C.), John Batdorff, Gary Hart, Wayde Carroll, and Art Wolfe, among others.

 Thank You to